rcshubhadeep/increment-ex/README.md

       USING_DOCKER = False

-  e) Make sure you have an instance of MongoDB [https://www.mongodb.org/] running and ready to be used also please check the host name, port number etc and if necessary change them in the settings_default.py file.
+  e) Make sure you have an instance of MongoDB [https://www.mongodb.org/] running and ready to be used.
+Also please check the host name, port number etc and if necessary change them in the settings_default.py file.

   f) Run

       ./insall.sh
       ./run.sh

-  g) If everything goes right then the application is ready and serving at port 5000.
+  g) If everything goes right then the application is ready and serving at port 5000. (* ./install.sh is an one time command.
+Use it only once.
+Whereas whenever you want to run the app use ./run.sh and to stop it simply use Ctrl-C *)

 ## Usage -